 I flew out a week early with my training buddy Evan and due to the weather we got stuck in Atlanta for the night which was not ideal.
-The next day we flew to Chattanooga and Delta decided to loose our bikes along with a few others as well!
-Apparently with the amount of athletes arriving at Chattanooga there was a backlog of bikes which is why ours turned up late.
+The next day we flew to Chattanooga and Delta decided to lose our bikes along with a few others as well!
+Apparently, with a number of athletes arriving at Chattanooga, there was a backlog of bikes which is why ours turned up late.
 Panic over!

 We were staying about a kilometer from transition which meant that we could easily pop down to the Expo and transition area to register and rack!

 There was panic on most athletes faces that it would be a non-wetsuit swim but as the swim is one of my strengths i was hoping for this!
 I wasn’t prepared for it and didn’t have a skin suit so it was off to the Expo to be parted with some serious cash from Roka!
 30 minutes later and i had a Roka Viper Elite for race day!

 What was good was you were allowed a practice swim in the river the two days before the race and as there was a big running current most athletes used this to see how bad it was.
 My first swim saw me swimming nearly 3min/100m upstream and sub 1min/100m down!
 This i thought was going to be a hard day out, but as they say its the same for everyone so i wasn’t too bothered.

 So my plan was to try and limit the loss of time from the water current and try and swim really hard up the current and ride it back down.
 By doing this it would take more time out of the poor swimmers (if there were any!) and gain me an extra few minutes for me!
 I was going to swim with my new Royal Marines tri suit underneath my new Roka swim skin and just rip off the swim-skin in transition and head off on the bike.
 I planned to get to the front of the start as we were going in right after the pro’s and i wanted to be at the front of the race and away from all of the uber bikers which i knew would put down some serious power.